 it can contain: words, names, devices, colors, slogans, holograms, especially a trademark can be sounds, smells, trade dress but it must be reproduced in the graphical form such as musical notation.
 Therefore, a sign wants to become a trademark, it must satisfy following conditions: It must be visible; It has capability of distinguishing goods/services of different organizations and individuals.

-– You can check FEE OF PATENT IN Malaysia HERE.
+– You can check FEE OF TRADEMARK IN Malaysia HERE.

-– You could visit here to see Procedure of Malaysia Patent Registration.
+– You could visit here to see Procedure of Malaysia Trademark Registration.

-– You could visit here to check the required documents for filing PATENT IN Malaysia.
+– You could visit here to check the required documents for filing trademark in Malaysia.

-– Other questions of PATENT IN Malaysia here.
+– Other questions of trademark in Malaysia here.

-– You could also check the Patent fees in ASEAN countries here.
+– You could also check the trademark fees in ASEAN countries here.
 All with affordable fees.

-– You could also check the Patent fees in ASIA here.
+– You could also check the trademark fees in ASIA here.
 All with affordable fees.

 Or sending your inquiry by filling the form: